Council of State (Spain): Supreme consultative council of the Government (1812–today)

 The Council of State has existed intermittently during 19th and 20th centuries.
 The Constitution of 1812 granted the King the executive power and established that this was the only council to which the King could go to ask for advice.
 This obligation was over in 1814 when King Ferdinand VII restored absolutism.
 The Constitution configured the council as a King-control-body forcing the King to take to the council important issues like the sanction of the laws, the declaration of war or the conclusion of treaties that in any case the sovereign could undertake without having previously "heard" the council.

 With the death of the King in 1833, the year later the council was abolished and the Royal Council of Spain and the Indies was created instead as a superior consultative body but was abolished in 1836.
 In 1845, under the name of Royal Council the body was restored and for the first time the Presidency of the council was granted to the Prime Minister.
 In 1858 the original name recovered and since then the council has been regulated by numerous laws, the latest in 1980.

 Nowadays the Council of State continues being the main and superior consultative body of the Government, but since 1991 some economic and social competencies have been transferred to the Economic and Social Council.

-Current organization
+Organization

 The Council of State has its headquarters in the Palace of the Councils, Madrid.
 (LOCE § 1.3) The Constitution and the 1980 Council of State Organic Act establishes the Council as the supreme consultative body of the Government.
 As its main capacity it oversees the observance of the Constitution and the rest of the legal system by giving advice either when established by the law or required by the government.
 (LOCE § 2.1).

-The council is formed by the president, who is appointed by the Council of Ministers on the advice of the Prime Minister after appearing before Congress of Deputies, and three categories of Councilors:
+The council comprises the president, who is appointed by the Council of Ministers on the advice of the Prime Minister after appearing before Congress of Deputies, and three categories of Councilors: